 Insider tip: If you want custom clothing, allow for at least three days in Hoi An and visit the tailor first thing to get started.
 They work quickly, but you also want to make sure you give them adequate time for fittings.
 For a reliable, quality, and ethical tailor I recommend BeBe tailors.

 If you’re Canadian, you may want to consider applying for one of the best travel credit cards in Canada to help offset your costs by collecting points.

 So, how much does it cost to go to Vietnam?
 For a two-week trip would estimate costs to be about $2,530 per person based on my suggestions and itinerary as indicated above.

 Vietnam is an amazing country and one of the most affordable places for budget travellers.
 I’ve aimed this itinerary at the sort of mid-range traveller who keeps an eye on their wallet but also values comfort.
 That being said, using some of my tips in this article, you can further reduce these estimated costs even more.
-Check out my guide on how much does it cost to go to Southeast Asia if you’re considering visiting other countries in the area.
+Check out other travel guides including Southeast Asia, Dubai, Jordan, Disneyland, Tokyo, Europe, Rome and Ireland.